 I decided to try my hand at a few shorter pieces.
-The Caravan follows the journey of ten-year-old Cory as he moves from a post-apocalyptic city to an ultra strict campground where he learns that there is sometimes a fine line between good and bad.
-I'm currently in the editing process.
+The Caravan follows the journey of ten-year-old Corey as he moves from a post-apocalyptic city to an ultra strict campground.
+Along the way, he learns that there is sometimes a fine line between good and bad, and safety and freedom.

 The idea for The Painter came from a line in the awesome Matchbox 20 song Bent, which goes, "Could you paint me better off," and is basically what happens in the story.
 A man pays for a painter to fix his life, but nothing comes without a price.
 This is a bit of a morality tale.
 I'm in the editing process.